buffetboy2001/ccr_robotics_fall_2020/resources/wheel_testing.md

 **Module Goal**: learn which pins make both motors run the wheels in a forward direction.

-It's time to do some simple programming!
+So...It's time to do some simple programming!

 ## Time to Get Python-ic  ![Time to get Python-ic](pics/python_thumbnail_small.jpg)